NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-3-workflows.md

 functional programming you may notice that it looks very much like functions with arguments, which is the previously mentioned modularity of Nextflow.
 The first process is called `get_sra_by_accession` and it takes one input argument;
-the previously defined `sra_ids` input channel.
+the previously defined `ch_sra_ids` input channel.
 Since we have three separate values in this channel, it means that the `get_sra_by_accession` process will be executed three times.

+> **Nextflow and whitespace** <br>
+> You might have noticed that whitespace is used liberally in a lot of the
+> workflow definition above.
+Nextflow doesn't care at all about whitespace, so
+> go ahead and use it in whatever manner you think is easiest to read and work
+> with!
+The style chosen here (including the choice to use UPPERCASE for all
+> processes) is based on [nf-core](https://nf-co.re://nf-co.re/).

 What follows are the remaining processes and their respective input arguments.
 You can see that we can take the output from one process and use it as the